Incoherence as Oracle-less Measure of Error in LLM-Based Code Generation: Acknowledgments

-This research is partially funded by a research scholarship from ENS Paris-Saclay for an internship at the MPI-SP Software Security group.
-This research is also partially funded by the European Union.
-Views and opinions expressed are, however, those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+We thank the anonymous reviewers for their constructive feedback and for helping us improve this paper.
+This research is partially funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
-This work is supported by an ERC grant (Project AT\_SCALE, 101179366).
+This work is supported by ERC grant (Project AT\_SCALE, 101179366).
+This research is also partially funded by the ENS Paris-Saclay who graciously supported the internship of the first author at the MPI for Security and Privacy.